EzhilarasanVezhavendan/Ats-tool-check-using-python-Ats-tool-check-using-python/README.md

 # Ats-Tool-Using-Python
-Ats Resume verification tool using the python program and updates the selected candidate to the separate database and rejected canditate in the sepereate repository
+Ats Resume tool To Filter The candidate by Their Resume Pdf File using the python program and updates the selected candidate to the separate database and rejected candidate in the separate repository
 Note:
-  If AN Canditate is Rejected Means He Could Only Able TO Apply After 100 Days
+  If An candidate is Rejected Means He Could Only Able TO Apply After 100 Days
-      To Do Before excution:
+      To Do Before execution:
              1): import sys
               import PyPDF2.
               import datetime
               import re